3XP-LOIT/3XP-LOIT.github.io/_posts/2026-07-15-healthsmarter-hsm.md

 <img width="971" height="711" alt="image" src="https://github.com/user-attachments/assets/ff6ca01c-47e7-4a67-a8fb-689f655f5023" />

 MFA bypassed.
-The first flag was sitting right on the dashboard.
+The first flag was on the dashboard.

 ---